Who we are

 Clinical research nurse for the project.
 As well as a nursing background she has a degree in psychology and a research interest in the delivery of genetic counseling in those with inherited Parkinson’s disease.
 She also has a background in encouraging patient involvement and engagement in science in Parkinson’s research.

-Helen Brooker is the Head of R&D at Wesnes Cognition and managed the implementation of CogTrack (the online cognitive test platform) for use within the Rapsodi portal.
+Helen Brooker is the Managing Director of Ecog Pro ltd. During Helen’s time working at Wesnes Cognition she managed the implementation of CogTrack (an online cognitive test platform) for use within the Rapsodi portal.
 She has a research interest in the remote assessment of cognition and works extensively with collaborators in designing online research portals.

 Alex Howard is the software developer for the study and director of AAH software.
 He designed the internet platform for the Rapsodi portal and is responsible for its ongoing development.
 He has an interest in streamlining processes in healthcare and healthcare research through the use of internet based tools.